subqns/subrepl/README.md

 abort                               hasUncaughtExceptionCaptureCallback umask
 assert                              hrtime                              uptime

-node-help >
+subrepl >

 ````

 ### Contributions

-See [Contributing](https://github.com/foundling/node-help/blob/master/CONTRIBUTING.md).
-The search algorithm for `node-help` is not perfect so there will be bugs.
-Please feel free to raise issues on the [github issues page](https://github.com/foundling/node-help/issues).
+See [Contributing](https://github.com/subqns/subrepl/blob/master/CONTRIBUTING.md).
+The search algorithm for `subrepl` is not perfect so there will be bugs.
+Please feel free to raise issues on the [github issues page](https://github.com/subqns/subrepl/issues).